ABOUT BACE

 • Credible research and publishing alliances

-• Best practice and setting the standard of excellence in the practice and operation of Race Equity, Inclusion and Belonging (REIB)
+• Best practice and setting the standard of excellence in the practice and operation of inclusion and belonging in academia, corporate, non-profit and government

 • Research Fellowships